Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 If you have type 2 diabetes, you might need medication.
 If you do, several oral medications are available to help keep glucose levels under control.

-Everyone with type 1 diabetes and some people with type 2 diabetes need insulin therapy.
+All people with type 1 diabetes and some people with type 2 diabetes need insulin therapy.
 This requires monitoring your blood glucose levels so you know how much insulin you need.

 Insulin therapy involves injecting insulin just under the skin.
 You should rotate injection sites to avoid skin irritation.